purrcat259/neo-pysqlite/README.md

 * Download via GitHub
 * Run the tests using `python tests.py`
-* Import into your script via `from pysqlite import Pysqlite`
+* Import into your script via `from neo-pysqlite import Pysqlite`
 * Instansiate a `Pysqlite` object and use as required

 ## TODO